Shuttle/shuttle-esb/message-route-provider.md

 ---
 # IMessageRouteProvider

-An implementation of the `IMessageRouteProvider` interface is used to obtain an the uris that a message should be routed to.
+An implementation of the `IMessageRouteProvider` interface is used to obtain a list of the uris that a message should be routed to.

 There are two default implementations of the interface that are used for different purposes.
 Should you ever require a custom mechanism to return the uris you simply provide the configuration with the relevant instance.
 An example may be a centrally managed database containing the routing.